alphagov/inside-government-admin-guide/creating-documents/create-a-new-doc.md

 ## Create a new document

-Click the ‘Create new document’ button.
+From the documents list, click the ‘Create new document’ button.

 ![Create new document 1](creating-a-new-doc-1.png)